Anthony-Nolan/Atlas/README_Contribution_Versioning.md

 All the above projects are versioned in-step with the public API.

+### Debug Client Versioning
+The debug client projects, `Atlas.Debug.Client` and `Atlas.Debug.Client.Models` have their own independently assigned version number (both share the same number).

+Their .`csproj` files also denote which version of Atlas the libraries currently target, via the XML tag `<TargetAtlasVersion>`.

+The `TargetAtlasVersion` should be updated in-step with the public API, after checking that the current debug client version is compatible with the newest Atlas version.

+If it is not compatible, then the appropriate fixes should be made to the debug client, then both the debug version and `TargetAtlasVersion` should be bumped accordingly.

 ## Releases

 Atlas has no central host, so it is expected that any registry running a copy of the Atlas application will manage their own release pipeline.